-Nothing boosts your sales team’s excitement and energy more quickly and reliably than an incentive.
-After all, most salespeople are born competitors -- adding a compelling reward to the mix makes them even more enthusiastic.
+Nothing boosts your team’s excitement and energy more quickly and reliably than a sales incentive.

-However, motivating your reps isn’t as simple as choosing a desired outcome (like more calls or higher conversion rates) and promising a cash prize to the winner.
-In my years as a sales leader, I've learned the ins and outs of effective motivation.
-These four strategies will increase the impact of your incentives.
+However, motivating your reps isn’t as simple as choosing a desired outcome (like higher conversion rates) and promising a cash prize to the winner.
+People are driven in different ways, and people appreciate different rewards.

 Sales Incentive Plan

 A sales incentive plan is a way to motivate and reward salespeople for reaching and exceeding their sales goals.
 It's used in addition to a standard compensation plan.

 Sales incentives are essential in keeping employees motivated, and our Sales Strategy & Trends Report found that recognition for achievements is the second most important aspect of internal sales culture to motivate sales reps.
 In contrast, a lack of recognition for achievements has the second highest impact on sales reps ability to succeed.

 Let’s review how you can give reps the recognition they want.

 There are five types of sales incentives: role-specific, split incentives, presales, omnichannel, and analytics-based.
 Let’s discuss them below.

 Role-specific incentives are matched to individual roles and responsibilities.
 As salespeople have different tasks, this structure ensures you recognize reps based on their own responsibilities.